woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Twenty-seven
 It’s been said that awakening is finding out that there’s no such thing as awakening.
 The mind sets up awakening or cosmic consciousness or whatever as another goal, the greatest goal.
 In Osho’s great metaphor, mind thinks that freedom is the top rung of a ladder somewhere.
 Mind is a compulsive ladder-climber; it carries its ladder around with it and when it finds a good spot it sets it down and starts climbing again.
 Of course, others need to be elbowed out of the way.
 And there’s no end to the rungs — mind can always create more.

-But awakening is not at the top of some ladder, some hierarchy.
-It’s getting down off all the ladders forever.
-More accurately, it’s seeing that the ladders are a creation of the mind, that there are no ladders.
+**But awakening is not at the top of some ladder, some hierarchy.
+It’s getting down off all the ladders forever.** More accurately, it’s seeing that the ladders are a creation of the mind, that there are no ladders.
 So there’s no need to get to the top of them, and no need to get off them either.

-We’re already off — as soon as we see that we are.
+<font color=red>We’re already off — as soon as we see that we are</font>.
 As soon as we see that we’re off the ladders, we see that we have always been off them because there are no ladders.
 In the instant of awakening, we see that we’ve always been awakened because there’s no awakening to achieve.
 Awakening is seeing that nothing whatever needs to be achieved, including of course awakening itself.
 It just happens when it does.

 We’ve been dreaming, and in the dream creating walls,obstacles, barriers, as well as power and money, achievements and pleasures.
 We’ve gone quite far away in the dream, to a distant city, and finally in the dream we begin to realize that we are very far away indeed from home.